-- 40.19 Changes have been made to the Review Bodies' terms of reference so that: - (i) the Review Bodies are formally asked to take into account the principle of equal pay for work of equal value in formulating their recommendations - (ii) the Review Bodies objectively justify any recommendation to make an award that is likely to result in different levels of pay for staff groups with comparable job weights, whether the staff groups in question are within the same Review Body remit or in different Review Body remits - (iii) the Review Body chairmen may consult each other where the evidence suggests there is a need to address equal pay considerations affecting staff groups in different remits. - 40.20 It will be open to the Government, the organisations representing staff or employer organisations to make a case for awarding differential pay increases to staff with comparable job weights, or national recruitment and retention premia, where they consider that this can be justified by differential labour market pressures and their impact on recruitment and retention.
-It will also be open to the Government, the organisations representing staff or employer organisations to make a case for adjusting the differentials between pay bands. - 40.21 Where, based on material factors, the Review Body recommends differential awards of these kinds, it should make explicit in its report the reasons for such recommendations. - 40.22 Where higher awards to particular groups are justified by reference to material factors, the additional award should be separately identifiable and may typically take the form of a recruitment and retention premium.
-Any such additions should be periodically reviewed by the Review Body and may over time be adjusted or withdrawn to reflect changes in the relevant material factors, for instance in the scale of labour market pressures and their impact on recruitment and retention.
+- 40.18 The NHS Pay Review Body will make recommendations on the remuneration of all staff employed in the NHS on the pay spine in Annexes B and C. - 40.19 The terms of reference for the NHS Pay Review Body include all staff employed in the NHS with the exception of doctors, dentists and very senior managers. - 40.20 The NHS Pay Review Body is to have regard to the principle of equal pay for work of equal value in the NHS. - 40.21 It will be open to the Government, the organisations representing staff or to employer organisations to make a case to the NHS Pay Review Body for awarding differential pay increases to staff with comparable job weights, or to make a case for national recruitment and retention premia, where they consider that this can be justified by differential labour market pressures and their impact on recruitment and retention.
+It will also be open to the Government, the organisations representing staff or employer organisations to make a case for adjusting the differentials between pay bands. - 40.22 Where, based on material factors, the NHS Pay Review Body recommends differential awards of these kinds, it should make explicit in its report the reasons for such recommendations. - 40.23 Where higher awards to particular groups are justified by reference to material factors, the additional award should be separately identifiable and may typically take the form of a recruitment and retention premium.
+Any such additions should be periodically reviewed by the NHS Pay Review Body and may, over time, be adjusted or withdrawn to reflect changes in the relevant material factors.
+For instance, in the scale of labour market pressures and their impact on recruitment and retention.